Android Virtual Device as a development platform

 • Include the file in the OEM AVD image zip file in the [ABI] folder.
 For example, as x86_64.

 • Device makers can also Create an emulator skin.
 For instance, to define additional hardware buttons for higher fidelity UX.
-This is not only useful for developer workflows, but also for other tasks such as UX research and review.
+This isn't only useful for developer workflows, but also for other tasks such as UX research and review.

 Create the AVD image XML file